alanng10/class-lang/Doc/Article/Word/a.md

 Word "tick" has meaning that is smallest duration.

+Word "year" has meaning that is date year.

+Word "month" has meaning that is date month.

+Word "day" has meaning that is date day of month.

+Word "leap" has meaning that is date year day count added.

+Word "hour" has meaning that is date hour.

 Word "min" has meaning that is date minute.

 Word "sec" has meaning that is date second.